Using the right amount of rub on your brisket is key.

 Why Use a Rub?

-It also helps in contributing to the crunchy exterior coating of the bark which is one of the trademarks of a perfect brisket.
+The spice rub compliments the brisket’s natural flavor and contributes to the crunchy exterior coating of the bark, which is one of the trademarks of a perfect brisket.

 However, other popular ingredients are paprika, garlic powder, onion powder, dry mustard, cumin, chili powder, cayenne pepper, and coriander.